 Biologic agents have been proven to be highly effective in treating inflammatory diseases; however, many health care plans restrict the use of these agents due to rising costs.
 In April 2016, the first biosimilar monoclonal antibody for inflammatory diseases, infliximab-dyyb, was approved by the FDA.
 Three additional biosimilars have been approved in the U.S. since and many others remain in developmental stages.

 As with any newly approved treatment option, there are many important questions surrounding the details of biosimilars in treating inflammatory disease from clinicians and patients alike: What do the terms interchangeability and extrapolation mean for my practice?
 Are these agents as efficacious as their reference biologic?
 How does the development and manufacture of a biosimilar compare to the original biologic?
-Can my patients expect to see a significant cost savings?
+Can my patients expect to see significant cost savings?
 How does a clinician even go about ordering biosimilar agents?

-Patients have also reported a significant lack of knowledge among clinicians on the topic of biosimilars and how they may be utilized to treat their inflammatory disease, while also decreasing cost of care.
+Patients have also reported a significant lack of knowledge among clinicians on the topic of biosimilars and how they may be utilized to treat their inflammatory disease, while also decreasing the much-needed cost of care.